Planning a trip to the Science Dome with your class

 - Fall quarter (September- December 2013)

 - Tuesdays and Thursdays from 9am- noon

 - Fridays, 11 am – 3 pm

 - Evenings and other times may be available upon request (pending staff availability)

-How: Please fill out this form to request a field trip.
+How: Please fill out this form or call Hillary Stephens at 253-964-6440 to request a field trip.
 Allow one week for us to respond to your request.

 What: The content is flexible.
 We will try to match your needs.
-Please have a general idea of what you would like to cover.
-If you have an idea that isn’t on this list below let us know and we can work with you to see if it is possible.
-Most content is presented live by Science Dome staff however we do offer some fulldome videos as well.
+If you have an idea that isn’t listed let us know and we can work with you to see if it is possible.
+There are two types of field trip presentations:

 - Science On a Sphere:

 - Planetary data can be projected on to 3D models of Earth and other planets.
 Over 300 datasets are available from NOAA, NASA, several universities and other organizations.

 - The data sets are comprised of 6 main categories: Atmosphere, Ocean, Land, Astronomy, Models and Simulations, and Extras